-The four lions of Trafalgar Square are set to get a new friend; a big crimson friend who talks back.
+The four lions of Trafalgar Square have a new friend; a big crimson friend who talks back.

-A companion for the existing four lions will take pride of place in September as part of London Design Festival.
+A companion for the existing four lions is taking pride of place in until 23 September, as part of London Design Festival.

 Conceived by Es Devlin, the big red cat has a trick up its mane.
-Visitors will be encouraged to talk to the lion, 'feeding' it fragments of speech.
-The lion will meld the words with those of others to create poetry, which will be displayed in its mouth.
-At night, the finished poem will be projection mapped onto the lion and Nelson's Column (and any lingering Yodas).
+Visitors are encouraged to talk to the lion, 'feeding' it fragments of speech.
+The lion melds the words with those of others to create poetry, displayed in its mouth.
+At night, the finished poem is projection mapped onto the lion and Nelson's Column (and any lingering Yodas).

 The idea was inspired by the famous Landseer lions, which are so relaxed and even-tempered that children feel the urge to climb on their backs.
 Landseer wanted the beasts to look more rampant, but was overruled.